lordot/Travel-Currency-Bot/README.md

 This repository can be run on the Heroku cloud platform or any other PaaS such as Dokku.

-For correct operation, you need to forward any port for Webhook telegram messages.
+For correct operation, you need to forward any port for Webhook telegrams.
 Requires an SSL certificate configured on the web server.